alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 Options 3 and 4 will be our approaches to tuning the threshold of this model.

-Random Forest with new threshold (0.46) achieved 85.9 % F1-score with RM 323.75 loss.
+Tuned Random Forest with new threshold (0.46) achieved 85.9 % F1-score with RM 323.75 loss.
 35 fraud transactions were misclassified as normal while 7 customers have tendency to churn.
   - 19 % decrease in money loss (RM 397.75 ---> RM 323.75).